Skip to content

 Final Thought

 Scaling a team and a product is never a straight line.
-It’s messy, it’s emotional and it often feels like you’re failing even when you’re succeeding.
-But if there’s one thing I’ve learned, it’s that we don’t have to have all the answers - we just need the right tools and the courage to find those answers together.
+It’s messy, emotional and often feels like you’re failing even when you’re succeeding.